Guide Michelin restaurants 2 stars

 Guide Michelin Bib Gourmand

 The Bib award is for establishments noted for excellent, affordable dining.
-Stockholm’s best include; Brasserie Bobonne at Storgatan 12, Proviant, Rolfs Kök, Den Gyldene Freden, Ulla Winbladh, Sjögräs, Pubologi and EAT.
+Stockholm’s best include; Brasserie Bobonne at Storgatan 12, Proviant, Rolfs Kök, Den Gyldene Freden, Ulla Winbladh, Sjögräs, Pubologi, EAT and Lilla Ego.

 The White Guide